-Goodbye Old Bin.
+Goodbye Old Compost Bin.
 It’s Time for a Makeover!

-While an open-bottom compost bin is best on soil so there is an entry point for soil insects and worms, a compost tumbler, like the Compost Wizard, is best on a raised platform because it is neater, easier to roll, and allows access to the compost tea spout at the bottom.
-Play the video for an idea of how it works.
+While an open-bottom compost bin is best on soil so that there is an entry point for insects and worms, a compost tumbler is best on a raised platform because it is neater, easier to roll, and allows access to the compost tea spout at the bottom.

 5 Reasons You Should Use a Compost Tumbler

-- A compost tumbler is neater as the compost is contained completely inside the chambers of the bin.
+- A compost tumbler is neater as the compost is contained completely inside the bin chambers.

 - A compost tumbler speeds up the completion time for finished compost.
-The Compost Wizard has two 25-gallon chambers so you can be making compost in one side while adding compostable materials to the other.
+My compost tumbler, The Compost Wizard, has two 25-gallon chambers, so you can make compost on one side while adding compostable materials to the other.

-- A compost tumbler like the Compost Wizard collects the excess moisture from the compost and makes it into compost tea.
-Collect the tea from the base of the bin and use it to feed your garden.
+- A compost tumbler like the Compost Wizard collects the excess moisture from the compost and the leachate in the bin’s base.
+This can be added to the garden when watering as compost tea.

 Composting Recipe for Compost Tumblers